To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The one partner is the Centre for High Performance Computing, based at the Council for Scientific and Industrial Research’s Meraka Institute in Cape Town.
 The centre is capable of downloading information in the seven seconds it takes a satellite to pass over the African continent.

 The other partner is Egypt’s National Authority for Remote Sensing and Space Sciences, chaired by researcher Ayman el-Dessouky Ibrahim.
-It runs a receiving station at Aswan, 1 000km south of Cairo, which covers much of Africa, Arabia and southern Europe.

 The two are seeking a site for their new home in Egypt, which already has a name: the Kamal Ewida Earth Observatory.